-The Chorale happily introduces its new Accompanist, Kevin Neel – an emerging Boston-area musician originally from the Charlotte, NC area – whose extraodinary professional accomplishments as organist, collaborative pianist, conductor, singer, and administrator prompted his recent recognition in the Diapason Magazine's 2019 Class of "20 under 30" of young talents in the fields of organ and harpsichord performance, organ and harpsichord building, carillon, and church music.
+The Chorale's Accompanist / Associate Conductor is Kevin Neel – a Boston-area musician originally from the Charlotte, NC area – whose extraordinary professional accomplishments as organist, collaborative pianist, conductor, singer, and administrator prompted his recognition in the Diapason Magazine's 2019 Class of "20 under 30" of young talents in the fields of organ and harpsichord performance, organ and harpsichord building, carillon, and church music.

 Learn more about Kevin at www.kevinwneel.com.